yuting1214/Udacity_capstone/README.md

 You'll begin the project by using unsupervised learning methods to analyze attributes of established customers and the general population in order to create customer segments.

 2. Supervised Learning Model
-You'll have access to a third dataset with attributes from targets of a mail order campaign.
+You'll have access to a third dataset with attributes from targets of a mail-order campaign.
 You'll use the previous analysis to build a machine learning model that predicts whether or not each individual will respond to the campaign.

 3. Kaggle Competition
 Once you've chosen a model, you'll use it to make predictions on the campaign data as part of a Kaggle Competition.
-You'll rank the individuals by how likely they are to convert to being a customer, and see how your modeling skills measure up against your fellow students.
+You'll rank the individuals by how likely they are to convert to being a customer and see how your modeling skills measure up against your fellow students.

 ## Details in each step